zwpku/EigenPDE-NN/examples/test-ex2/MDdata/README.md

 4. ABF simulation: `namd2 ./colvars.conf`

-	This step performs a ABF simulation, using the collective variables defined in [colvars.in](./abf-varing-20ns/MDdata/colvars.in).
+	This step performs a ABF simulation of 20ns, using the collective variables defined in [colvars.in](./abf-varing-20ns/MDdata/colvars.in).
 The information on the estimated biasing forces will be stored in the files *colvarso.count* and *colvarso.grad*.

 ### Second, run a 20ns simulation under fixed biasing force

-1. Change to [MDdata](.), and Prepare the rescaled biasing force
+1. Change to directory [MDdata](.), and prepare the rescaled biasing force

    ```
    python ./rescale_abf_force.py